pippinbarr/SNAKISTS/process/prototypes.md

 In the continuing "don't write it all in the journal" mode, I'm going to try out a document where I write separately about prototyping and responding to the different candidate variations (I should call them "definitions"?)
 I'm making.

+## Deist

+> Because the definition I read specifically presents this as believe in a *non-interventionist god* (hi Nick Cave) I wonder if there's some juice to just having this be a Snake with no controls that moves across the screen (logically) and then hits the wall (dies).

+## 2025-03-14

+I'm going to prototype this one just because it's so simple.
+Non-interventionist god (the player) therefore does not intervene (has no controls) and the Snake goes along its track and dies (hits the wall).

+I think there's some philosophy here around why the Snake wouldn't be autonomous (as in Determinism) but I think the purest sense of the Snake living its life without the God puppeting it is that it would simply hit the wall and die.

+The fact the apple would (I think?) appear after the Snake's inevitable death is kind of a weird critic of their God?

+Do I acknowledge the intervention bit?
+If the player *tries* to intervene do I show a message saying "don't intervene"?
+Do I play an "error sound" so they understand it's not allowed?

+Well let's prototype!

+...

+I prototyped.

+It works pretty well as an idea.
+I feel the match between the definition and then the playing out of the game is satisfying.

+Right now I have an "controls" text that explains how to play:

+> Do not intervene

+And the keys do nothing.
+But I suspect an error sound is going to make sense?
+BUT there's also an oddity around being a non-interventionist god who CANNOT intervene?
+But I suppose maybe such a non-interventionist god would have programmed their universe not to allow intervention?
+It's hard to say.

+At the end right now in a fit of probably incorrect whimsy I have

+> Well that happened.

+Which I don't think works at all but I just wanted to try out having some text there.
+It does feel like ending texts can be a nice way to close out and resolve the feeling of the joke?
+So it may be I want to say *something* but probably not this.

 ## Delist

 > Menu-only game.
 You select this item, the menu-snake eats it, and then it's gone and you just choose something else. *That* is funny.